Looking for a delicious homemade dessert sauce or topping? Strawberry topping is what you are looking for.

 More dessert toppings:

-- In a medium saucepan, combine mashed strawberries, cornstarch, lemon juice and water.
+- In a medium saucepan, combine the mashed strawberries, sugar, cornstarch, lemon juice and water.
 Bring to a low boil.

-- Stirring constantly, cook for 3-8 minutes, or until sauce has thickened.
+- Stirring constantly, cook for 3-8 minutes, or until the sauce has thickened.

-- Remove from heat, stir in reserved 1 cup chopped diced strawberries.
+- Remove from heat, stir in reserved 1 cup chopped diced strawberries and the salt.

 - Allow to cool fully before refrigerating or freezing.
 If canning (see instructions above) do this while hot.